cobwebch/external_import/Documentation/Developer/UserFunctions/Index.rst

 The function may throw the special exception :php:`\Cobweb\ExternalImport\Exception\CriticalFailureException`.
 This will cause the "Transform Data" step to abort.
 More details in the chapter about :ref:`critical exceptions <developer-critical-exceptions>`.

+The function may throw any other kind of exception if the transformation it is supposed to apply to the value it receives fails.
+This will trigger the removal of this value from the imported dataset, thus avoiding that it be further processed and eventually saved to the database.